salama-lab/stomach-image-quantitation/README.md

 The following scripts invoke the MATLAB bioformat readers package (bfmatlab) that can be downloaded at: https://downloads.openmicroscopy.org/bio-formats/5.3.4/

-StomachCytoK.m quantifies the GSII and Ki67 markers when cytokeratin signal is present StomachCytoKnoK.m quantifies the GSII and Ki67 markers when the cytokeratin signal is too dim or absent StomachbCol.m quantifies the Trop2 signal in individual glands StomachGSIICD.m quantifies the overlap between GSII and CD44v signals
+* *StomachCytoK.m* quantifies the GSII and Ki67 markers when cytokeratin signal is present
+* *StomachCytoKnoK.m* quantifies the GSII and Ki67 markers when the cytokeratin signal is too dim or absent
+* *StomachbCol.m* quantifies the Trop2 signal in individual glands
+* *StomachGSIICD.m* quantifies the overlap between GSII and CD44v signals

-The "sampleImages.zip" file contains 4 image files in .czi format and one matlab .mat file that can be used as inputs for the scripts.
+The *sampleImages.zip* file contains 4 image files in .czi format and one matlab .mat file that can be used as inputs for the scripts.